bacalhau-project/bacalhau/docs/running-node/quick-start.md

 sudo usermod -aG docker $USER
 ```

-#### Ensure IPFS is running
+#### Ensure your Storage Server is Running

-We will need to connect our bacalhau node to an IPFS server so we can run jobs that consume CIDs as inputs.
+We will need to connect our bacalhau node to an storage server for this we will be using IPFS server so we can run jobs that consume CIDs as inputs.

-You can either install IPFS and run it locally or you can connect to a remote IPFS server.
+You can either install and run it locally or you can connect to a remote IPFS server.

-In both cases - we should have an [IPFS multiaddress](https://richardschneider.github.io/net-ipfs-core/articles/multiaddress.html) for our IPFS server that should look something like this:
+In both cases - we should have a [multiaddress](https://richardschneider.github.io/net-ipfs-core/articles/multiaddress.html) for our IPFS server that should look something like this:

 ```bash
 export IPFS_CONNECT=/ip4/10.1.10.10/tcp/80/p2p/QmVcSqVEsvm5RR9mBLjwpb2XjFVn5bPdPL69mL8PH45pPC